I posted this on reddit r/particlephysics.

 As I envision it, the three inner orbitals, which I call the Noether engine core, carry a LOT of responsibility (Dr. Guth will love how they inflate) and they are way too small and high energy for us to get a direct look at experimentally.
 But if you think about it, three vastly different high energy orbitals with three different angular momentum vector magnitudes has some really nice mathematical properties, e.g., chirality.
 Then the angles of the orbital planes changing with velocity are very interesting with respect to apparent energy and mass.

-At the very least it seems like cool patterns that are far more interesting than e8, the eightfold-way, singlets, octets, decuplets, etc., wut?
+At the very least it seems like cool patterns that are far more interesting than e8, the eightfold-way, singlets, octets, decouplets, etc.

-R: I am tentatively thinking that a photon is a Noether core and an anti -Noether core, each planar and orthogonal to the velocity and they must counter-rotate to generate our familiar electromagnetic waves.
-The two cores may be slightly offset, not sure.
+R: I am tentatively thinking that a photon is a pro and an anti Noether core, each planar and orthogonal to the velocity and they must counter-rotate to generate our familiar electromagnetic waves.
+The two cores may be slightly offset.
 I can sort of visualize how polarization works.
 Also, yes, I’m thinking perhaps a photon can redshift so much it becomes a neutrino.
 This would require a longer discussion on the concept of apparent energy which relates to mass, and shielded energy of the gen II and III dipoles.

 Q: So I guess according to that, all observed neutrinos should have a lower energy than all observed photons?

 R: Still trying to work that out.
 There are many reaction processes that generate neutrinos, and likewise many that generate photons.
-If we want to tally the total energy of a structure we must sum the kinetic energy, electric field energy, and magnetic field energy of every point charge in the structure.
-Most of that energy in a gen I particle structure is in the two tiniest dipole orbitals in the Noether core engine and often that energy is shielded (precession and Faraday cage like effect from the outer dipole?).
+If we want to tally the total energy of a structure we must sum the kinetic and potential energy of every point charge in the assembly.
+Most of that energy in a gen I fermion assembly is in the two tiniest dipole orbitals in the Noether core engine and often that energy is shielded (precession effect from the outer dipoles).
 This architecture predicts that an up quark contains the energy of the charm and top, for example.

 J Mark Morris : Boston : Massachusetts